Isaiahmmking/Resistor-Sorter/README.md

 ## Troubleshooting

-### Bin goes to the wrong position
+###  If the bin goes to the wrong position
-- Re-check **mechanical alignment** (0-to-0 reset)
+- Re-check mechanical alignment (0 on the base alaigns with 0 on the bins)
-- Mechanical play can cause drift; adjust steps/angles in the Arduino sketch if needed
+- Momentum can cause drift; adjust steps/angles in the Arduino sketch if needed

 ### Detection is inconsistent
-- Improve lighting (diffuse / even)
+- Improve lighting
 - Ensure resistor is centered and bands are clearly visible
 - Reduce glare and shadows
 - Re-focus camera lens